PrabhdeepSingh/WurmUnlimitedAdmin/README.md

 # Introduction
-**Wurm Unlimited Admin** - is a cloud based admin interface for Wurm Unlimited servers.
+**Wurm Unlimited Admin** - is a web-based admin interface for Wurm Unlimited servers.
 The design of this interfaced is based on the [AdminLTE](https://github.com/almasaeed2010/AdminLTE) with some modifications.

 Requirements
 ------------